nobuyuki83/Applied_Computer_Graphics_2022S/doc/submit.md

-## Trouble Shooting
+## Tips for Git / GitHub
+- Do not put any binary files (e.g., executable, binary files) except for image files.
+Put only readable files in the repository.

+- If many binary files are shown when I type `git status`, write the files/directories you want to ignore into `acg-<username>/.gitignore`.

+- If somethig goes wrong, put the local repository somewhere and start again from **cloning the repositotry**.

+- If you get errors, try to read them.
+If you do not understand what the error says, search the error message on the web.

-- I mistakenly submit the assignement in the `main` branch
-  - Make a branch `task<number>` and submit again
+- If you mistakenly submit the assignement in the `main` branch, make a branch `task<number>` and submit again.
-- Many library files are shown when I type `git status`
-  - add `acg-<username>/.gitignore` the directory/files need to be ignored